Pharmacokinetics from PET plasma curves

-If blood sampling is not started right after i.v. injection, the plasma peak will be missed.
+If blood sampling is not started right after i.v. injection, the plasma peak will be missed, leading to uncertainties in estimation of the AUC.
 This has traditionally been the case in (non-PET) PK studies and measurement of GFR.
-In that case the initial concentration, C0, can be estimated for instance by back-extrapolating to t=0 from log-linear regression of the two first concentration values.
-Small-molecular compounds usually have two phases (fast and slow) in the decrease of the plasma concentration curve, and bi-exponential decay model is then used to describe the plasma concentration as a function of time:
+In that case the initial concentration, C0, can be estimated for instance by back-extrapolating to t=0 from log-linear regression of the two first concentration values collected after the tracer or indicator has distributed in the total blood volume of the body.
+Small-molecular compounds usually have two phases (fast and slow) in the decrease of the plasma concentration curve (after the initial mixing phase), and bi-exponential decay model is then used to describe the plasma concentration as a function of time:

 As an example, back-extrapolation using exponential function fitting method is applied to a plasma curve from a [18F]FDG study in Figure 1.
 The bias introduced by extrapolation to zero time in PK bolus studies (“mixing error”) was noted by Sapirstein et al (1952, 1955).
 PK studies are traditionally also based on venous blood sampling instead of arterial sampling, which introduces another error.
 Since the arteriovenous difference is often small at later time points, the back-extrapolation method based on those late samples, the mixing error (or “bolus error”) tends to become negligible (Russell & Dubovsky, 1999).

 As another example, back-extrapolation is applied to blood curves from [18F]FTHA studies to estimate the total body blood volume Figure 2.